SAP-samples/cloud-espm-cloud-native/README.md

 The ESPM application has a dependency to Tax Service Application which is a mock external service and needs to be separately deployed.
 Tax service is bound to its own instance of the Authorization and Trust Management service(XSUAA).

-*Please note that the ESPM application and Tax Service application should be deployed on the same CF space*
+*Please note that the ESPM application and Tax Service application should be deployed on the same CF space.*

 ### Security Implementation

 The security implementation in the ESPM application is based on [Spring Security](https://spring.io/projects/spring-security-oauth).
-Spring applications using the Spring-security libraries can integrate with the SAP Cloud Platfrom Authorization and Trust Management Service as described [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/be97ec4a799c4135884c62610fea2a8f.html).
-ESPM Application implements App to App communication so that two microservices can securely communicate with each other.
-This application showcases how to implement the same using two  different ways
+Spring applications using the Spring-security libraries can integrate with the SAP Cloud Platform Authorization and Trust Management service as described [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/be97ec4a799c4135884c62610fea2a8f.html).
+ESPM Application implements app-to-app communication so that two microservices can securely communicate with each other.
+This application showcases how to implement a secure communication using two  different ways:

+- Propagating a Business User
+- Using a Technical User

-	1. Propagating a Business User
+#### Propagating a Business User

-	2. Technical User.
+In this approach, the business user is authenticated and his authorizations are used to call another microservice.
+The user is therefore known to the microservice that he is calling.

+#### Using a Technical User

+In this approach, a technical user is used to access data from another microservice.
+The called microservice grants the calling application the necessary rights without identifying a user.

+Both methods have their use cases, depending on whether or not you need to identify the business user and grant access based on his authorizations or using a technical user is sufficient.

+#### Implementing Authentication and Authorization

-Below steps describe how Authentication and Authorization is implemented in ESPM application.
+The steps below describe how authentication and authorization is implemented in the ESPM application.

+##### Business User Implementation

+As a pre prerequisite, the sale-service and product-service should be bound to same xsuaa instance.

- -  Include a [Application Security Descriptor](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/150b04d647cd4b42835411c1787a8b11.html) file (xs-security.json) to the project.
-This file can be found in the root folder of the project.
-A role “Retailer” is defined within the Application Security Descriptor.
-Only a person assigned the Retailer role will be able to access Retailer UI of the ESPM Application to process the Sales Orders
+ 1. Add the [application security descriptor](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/150b04d647cd4b42835411c1787a8b11.html) file (xs-security.json) to the project.
+    > This file can be found in the root folder of the project.

+ 2. Define a role **Retailer** within the application security descriptor.

+    Only a person assigned the **Retailer** role will be able to access the retailer UI of the ESPM application to process the sales orders.

- - Configure scope checks for validating jwt tokens.
-This is done in Sales Service and Product Service by extending the [WebSecurityConfigurerAdapter class](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/annotation/web/configuration/WebSecurityConfigurerAdapter.html).
+ 3. Configure scope checks for validating jwt tokens.

+    This is done in the sale-service and product-service by extending the [WebSecurityConfigurerAdapter class](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/config/annotation/web/configuration/WebSecurityConfigurerAdapter.html).

- - App to App communication for Business user is implemented in createSalesOrder method of class `com.sap.refapps.espm.controller.SalesOrderController ` in sale-service microservice and UpdateStockbyProductID method in `com.sap.refapps.espm.controller.ProductController` class  of product-service microservice .
+ 4. Implement app-to-app communication for the business user in the createSalesOrder method of class `com.sap.refapps.espm.controller.SalesOrderController ` in the sale-service microservice

+ 5. Implement app-to-app communication for the business user in the UpdateStockbyProductID method in the `com.sap.refapps.espm.controller.ProductController` class of the product-service microservice.

- - As a pre requsite the  sale-service and product-service should be bound to same xsuaa instance.
-When a Retailer login to Accept a Sales Order created by a Customer, the Business User is propagated from sale-service to product-service for a Stock check before accepting a Sales Order.
-This ensures that enough stock is available before a Sales Order is accepted and only a user with Retailer role has the permission to do a stock check.
+ When a Retailer logs in to accept a sales order created by a customer, the business user is propagated from the sale-service to product-service for a stock check before accepting a sales order.
+This ensures that enough stock is available before a sales order is accepted and only a user with the **Retailer** role has the permission to do a stock check.

+ ##### Technical User Implementation

- -  App to App communication for Technical user is implemented between sale-service and tax-service using **client-credential flow**.
-Sale-service and Tax-service are bound to different XSUAA instances.
-Sale-service is bound to instance **espm-xsuaa**(which uses xs-security.json) and tax-service is bound to instance **espm-xsuaa-tax**(which uses xs-security-tax.json).
-The tax service grants a scope to sales-service using a property **"grant-as-authority-to-apps"** in xs-security-tax.json.
-This propery has a value **["$XSAPPNAME(application,espm-cloud-native-uaa)"]** where espm-cloud-native-uaa is the xs-appname of espm-xsuaa service.
-And it is also necessay that the sales service accepts the granted authorities.
-This is achieved by the property **"$ACCEPT_GRANTED_AUTHORITIES"** in xs-security.json.
-This ensures that the tax service trusts sales service and hence technical user communication between the two services are achieved using client credentials flow.
-For more information refer to section  [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) in the documentation for SAP Cloud Platform.
+ App-to-app communication for the technical user is implemented between the sale-service and the tax-service using **client-credential flow**.
+The sale-service and the tax-service are bound to different XSUAA instances.

+ 1. The sale-service is bound to the instance **espm-xsuaa**(which uses xs-security.json).

+ 2. The tax-service is bound to the instance **espm-xsuaa-tax**(which uses xs-security-tax.json).

+ 3. The tax-service grants a scope to the sales-service using the property **"grant-as-authority-to-apps"** in the xs-security-tax.json.
+This property has the value **["$XSAPPNAME(application,espm-cloud-native-uaa)"]** where espm-cloud-native-uaa is the xs-appname of the espm-xsuaa service.

+ 4. The sales-service accepts the granted authorities.
+This is achieved by the property **"$ACCEPT_GRANTED_AUTHORITIES"** in the xs-security.json.
+This ensures that the tax-service trusts the sale-service and hence technical user communication between the two services is achieved using client credentials flow.

+ For more information, refer to section [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) in the documentation for SAP Cloud Platform.

 ### Configuring Enterprise Messaging